 Nathalia says: “Since my childhood I have heard that woman’s beauty is like a flower, it passes quickly.
 That is why I switch from fresh flowers to dry and very old.
 I see much beauty in dried flowers.
 I grew up as a Russian Orthodox and in the cemetery the fresh graves covered in flowers looked like my flower piles from which I compose my dresses.”
 Her new self-portrait, Propaganda, with sprouting potatoes follows this theory.
 In no way does the artist look old.
 She is in command, looking into eternity, with hands on hips, bedecked with a queen-like potato necklace of several strands.

-Since the artist’s first US solo three years ago, she has had two US museum exhibitions, along with several European museum exhibitions.
-Her work has been shown widely in Sweden at Alingsås Konsthall, Alingsås; Borås Konstmuseum, Borås; Dunkers Museum, Helsingborg; Galerie Leger, Malmö; Galleri Mors Mössa, Gothenburg; Galleri Stockselius, Skövde; Halmstads Konsthall, Halmstad; Konsthallen Hishult, Hishult; Kristinehamns Konstmuseum, Kristinehamn; Örnsköldsviks Museum, Örnsköldsvik; Sven-Harrys Konstmuseum, Stockholm; and Wetterling Gallery, Stockholm and Gothenburg.
+Since the artist’s first US solo three years ago, she has had three US museum exhibitions, along with several European museum exhibitions.
+Her work has been shown widely in Sweden at Alingsås konsthall, Alingsås; Borås Konstmuseum, Borås; Dunkers Museum, Helsingborg; Galerie Leger, Malmö; Galleri Mors Mössa, Gothenburg; Galleri Stocksellius, Skövde; Halmstads Konsthall, Halmstad; Konsthallen Hishult, Hishult; Kristinehamns konstmuseum, Kristinehamn; Örnsköldsviks Museum, Örnsköldsvik; Sven-Harrys konstmuseum, Stockholm; and Wetterling Gallery, Stockholm and Gothenburg.
 She has also shown at Aida Gallery, Moscow, Russia; Backfabrik, Berlin, Germany; B&D Studio Contemporanea, Milan, Italy; Galerie Forsblom, Helsinki, Finland; Galerie Hafenrichter & Flugel, Nuremberg, Germany; Galerie Terminus, Munich, Germany; Gallery Eighty, Singapore; Guy Pieters Gallery, Knokke, Belgium; l’Institut suédois á Paris, France; Park Ryu Sook Gallery, Seoul, South Korea.
 And in the US at Arkansas Art Center, Little Rock; and the Nordic Heritage Museum, Seattle.

 She was twice a recipient of Konstnärsnämdens Arbetsstipendium, awarded by the Culture Department, Stockholm, Sweden.